- Home

 Current Station 400

-An opportunity became available in 2010 when the Maryland State Police Aviation Division moved their operation to Easton Airport, and the Station was moved across the street into the vacant helicopter hangar.
-This building was slightly modified by converting the hangar door into 3 separate vehicle bays to accommodate up to 6 vehicles and adequate room for storage.
-Currently, Station 400 houses a paramedic ambulance and a paramedic supervisor chase vehicle 24 hours a day/7 days a week.
+An opportunity became available in 2010 when the Maryland State Police Aviation Division relocated their operation to Easton Airport, allowing Station 400 to move across the street into the now-vacant helicopter hangar.
+The building was modestly modified by converting the original hangar door into three separate vehicle bays, creating space for up to six vehicles along with additional room for storage.
+Today, Station 400 operates 24/7 and houses a paramedic ambulance and a paramedic supervisor chase vehicle.
+In response to increasing demands, a second paramedic ambulance has since been added to the fleet.
+The station also houses a Utility Task Vehicle (UTV) to assist with off-road responses, special events, and incidents in challenging terrain.